Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Increased sensory activity of the pulmonary-stretch lung afferents (via the vagus nerve) results in inhibition of the central inspiratory drive and thus inhibition of inspiration and initiation of expiration.
+Activation of the pulmonary-stretch receptors (via the vagus nerve) results in inhibition of the inspiratory stimlus in the medulla and thus inhibition of inspiration and initiation of expiration.

 Early physiologists believed this reflex played a major role in establishing the rate and depth of breathing in humans.
 While this may be true for most animals, it is not the case for most adult humans at rest.
 However, the reflex may determine breathing rate and depth in newborns and in adult humans when tidal volume is more than 1 L, as when exercising.
 The Hering–Breuer deflation reflex serves to shorten exhalation when the lung is deflated.
 It is initiated either by stimulation of stretch receptors or stimulation of proprioceptors activated by lung deflation.